GLOBAL MARKETS-Tech reboots shares, dollar takes Thanksgiving breather | Business

 Oil prices see-sawed meanwhile after a turbulent few days in which the United States said it would release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain to try to cool oil prices after calls to OPEC+ to pump more went unheeded.
 Investors had already largely priced the move though, after more than a week of signals from the major players, meaning Brent actually jumped on Wednesday.
 It was last trading at $82 a barrel in London, which was up 6% from the week's lows but down fractionally lower on the day.

 Spot gold edged 0.17% higher to 1791 an ounce.
-(Additional reporting Saikat Chaterjee and Sujata Rao in London and Alun John in Hong Kong, Editing by Angus MacSwan, William Maclean)
+(Additional reporting by Saikat Chatterjee and Sujata Rao in London and Alun John in Hong Kong, Editing by Angus MacSwan, William Maclean and Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)